 God’s power can work in my weakness.

-We don’t have to do it on our own.
+You don’t have to do it on your own.
 We often can’t do it on our own anyway.
-God can work in and through us, even in our weaknesses.
+God can work in and through you, even in your weaknesses.
+Take a deep breath and ask Him for strength.

 “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”
 2 Corinthians 12:9 (ESV)